 - How to seek out student/alumni stories on social media for future social media and digital marketing content

 - How do you translate long-form written content into ephemeral content on Instagram or Snapchat?
-(We only use Insta, though, I think the strategy tracks on both platforms)

 - What topics translate to different audiences?
 What makes content worthy of a Story?